Samielleuch/Neghlbouh/README.md

 ## Developed Using
 - NodeJs ExpressJs PassportJs JWT and Mongoose for the Backend
-- VueJs Vuex Vuetify for the frontend
+- VueJs Vuex Vuetify Mapbox-gl-js for the Frontend
 ---
 ## Key Features